Azure/azure-sdk-for-ruby/README.md

 # Library Features

 * Storage
-    * Tables
-        * create and delete tables
-        * create, query, insert, update, merge, and delete entities
   * Blobs
     * create, list, and delete containers, work with container metadata and permissions, list blobs in container
     * create block and page blobs (from a stream, a file, or a string), work with blob blocks and pages, delete blobs
     * work with blob properties, metadata, leases, snapshot a blob
+  * Tables
+    * create and delete tables
+    * create, query, insert, update, merge, and delete entities
-    * Storage Queues
+  * Queues
     * create, list, and delete queues, and work with queue metadata
     * create, get, peek, update, delete messages
 * Service Bus
+  * Queues
+    * create, list and delete queues
+    * send, receive, unlock and delete messages
+  * Topics
-    * Queues: create, list and delete queues; create, list, and delete subscriptions; send, receive, unlock and delete messages
+    * create, list, and delete topics
+    * send, receive, unlock and delete messages
-    * Topics: create, list, and delete topics; create, list, and delete rules
+    * create, list, and delete subscriptions
+    * create, list, and delete rules

 # Getting Started